• Skip to primary navigation

 Traditionally a hotpot was made with mutton, as this was a much cheaper cut than lamb.
 Nowadays, mutton is more difficult to get hold of, and it is more common to see lamb in a hotpot.

-If you enjoy lamb kidneys, by all means add some.
+If you enjoy lamb kidneys, by all means, add some.
 You will need one coarsely chopped kidney per person.

 Lamb can be quite a fatty cut of meat, so I like to trim the visible fat off the meat before using it.

-If you are using lamb that is still on the bone (ie chops or neck) you will need about 200g per person.
+If you are using lamb which is still on the bone (ie chops or neck) you will need about 200g per person.
 If you are using boneless lamb (ie cubed from the shoulder) you will need about 150g per person.

 Potatoes